 - Randall Reitz, PhD, Director of Behavioral Medicine, St. Mary's Family Medicine Residency, Grand Junction, CO

-- Lucy Graham, PhD, MPH, RN, Director of Nursing Education Program/ Assistant Professor, Colorado Mesa University, Grand Junction, CO
+- Lucy Graham, PhD, MPH, RN, Director, Department of Health Sciences Colorado Mesa University, Grand Junction, CO

 - Ona Ridgway DNP, FNP, APRN, Lead, Pathways Clinic, Grand Junction, CO